-The application must be submitted electronically through the online application found at https://sir.secure-platform.com/a/organizations/main/home by January 15.
+The application must be submitted in PDF format at http://apply.sirfoundation.org/ by January 15.

 Applications must be submitted in PDF format.
 Incomplete applications and those submitted after the deadline of January 15 will not be reviewed.

-Highly Recommended Application Procedures:
+Optional Application Procedures: